Xoom deploys content in minutes, not weeks

 The Xoom UX team has also seen benefits from the switch.
 “There were many images that had not been updated on the site because they weren’t considered a priority,” says Lau.
 “It would be a priority for them but not for everybody else.
 They struggled to get any developer to work on them.
 But now that the images are served from Contentful, they can just swap out the images themselves.
 It is so much easier for them because they don't need a developer.”

 Contentful adoption didn’t happen overnight at Xoom.
-Fortunately, they attended the training sessions available in their Enterprise plan.
+Fortunately, they attended the training sessions available in their Premium plan.
 “We had a bunch of folks attend Contentful Certification Training in San Francisco,” said Lau.
 “Engineering and Product took away different things, but they all definitely learned something.
 It was very helpful.”

 Lau is optimistic about the potential of Contentful at Xoom.

 "The business benefits are huge.
 We don't have to spend so many resources now just getting content out.
 It allows us to use our development resources much more wisely now."